nLab Thomason model structure

 Idea

-By regarding a simplicial set as an object in the standard model structure on simplicial sets, one effectively identifies it (up to weak equivalence) with that ∞-groupoid that it presents under Kan fibrant replacement.
+By regarding a simplicial set as an object in the classical model structure on simplicial sets, one effectively identifies it (up to weak equivalence) with the ∞-groupoid that it presents under Kan fibrant replacement.
+If the original simplicial set is the nerve of a category, then the corresponding Kan fibrant replacement is something like the \infty-groupoidification of that category: see geometric realization of categories.

 This way each ordinary category models an ∞-groupoid.
-The Thomason model category structure on Cat exhibits this: in this model category a morphism between two categories is a weak equivalence, precisely if it induces a weak equivalence of the corresponding \infty-groupoids.
+The Thomason model category structure on Cat exhibits this: in this model category a morphism between two categories is a weak equivalence precisely if it induces a weak equivalence of the corresponding \infty-groupoids.

-In fact, every cofibrant object in this structure is a poset.
+In fact, every cofibrant object in the Thomason model structure structure is a poset.
 Since every object in a model category is weakly equivalent to a cofibrant one, this means that even the nerves of just posets are sufficient to model all homotopy types.

 This is a rather curious aspect of the Thomason model on Cat: it does not really have anything intrinsically to do with categories, but rather uses these as a way to present ∞-groupoids.
 In particular, the class of weak equivalences is much larger than just the equivalences of categories.
 There is a different model structure on Cat in which the weak equivalences are precisely the “true” weak equivalences of categories (not of anything constructed from them).
 This is called the canonical model structure on Cat.